Individual healthcare identifiers — Compliance obligations for state and territory healthcare providers

 IHIs do not alter the way in which anonymous and pseudonymous healthcare services are provided.
 When a patient is receiving healthcare services on a pseudonymous basis, patients can also choose to be issued with a pseudonymous IHI.
 Patients should not be refused treatment because they do not wish their healthcare provider to access their IHI.

-See s 29(1) of the HI Act and Regulation 7 Note 2 which say that any breach of the HI Act or Regulations in connection with an IHI or an individual’s identifying information is a breach of the Privacy Act.
+See s 29(1) of the HI Act which says that any breach of the HI Act or Regulations in connection with an IHI or an individual’s identifying information is a breach of the Privacy Act.
 Section 29 brings state and territory authorities into the jurisdiction of the OAIC for the handling of IHIs.

 See s 29 of the HI Act

 See s 14(2) of the HI Act

 See r 12(4) of the HI Regulations